aha-app/aha-services/README.md

 2. User documentation for configuring and using the integration in `docs/<service-name>.md`.
 3. Unit test for the integration in `spec/servces/<service-name>_spec.rb`.

-To add support for a new service, add these three files then submit a pull request.
+To add support for a new service, add these three files, implement and test your service, then submit a pull request.

 Contact [support@aha.io](mailto:support@aha.io) for help using this code.